networknext/next/docs/source/getting_started.rst

 Now set the public key on the client.

-For example, take the *upgraded_client.cpp* example, and replace the test customer public key with your own:
+For example, in *upgraded_client.cpp* example, replace the test customer public key with your own:

 .. code-block:: c++